edoatley/kafka-rest-api-to-s3/README.md

 ## Docker Compose demo (API -> Kafka -> Parquet -> LocalStack S3)

 This demo brings up Kafka, LocalStack, the API, and the sink with a single compose file.
+The sink runs with the `demo-s3` profile, which targets LocalStack S3.

 ### 1) Start the stack